magerosco/gateways/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 ## Prerequisites

 Before you begin, make sure you have the following installed: